wishop/wishop-webapp/README.md

  * **/home/vagrant/.m2**: local folder where maven stores all the dependencies
  * **Commands**: On the CLI, go to the wishop-webapp folder and type: `mvn clean install`.
 It will perform jUnit tests if any is created.

+### PostgreSQL
+ * The wishop DB. _The world's most advanced open source database in the world_
+ * **import.sql**: This file will provide a clean way of maintaining the DB in sync by loading seed data into the database using SQL statements

 ### Hibernate
  * The wishop object-relational mapping (ORM) framework.
 Maps an object-oriented domain model to a DB table
  * **daoContext-app.xml**: All the relevant Spring beans to setup the DAO layer
- * **hibernate-cfg.xml**: Has all the hibernate properties in order to connect to the DB
+ * **hibernate-cfg.xml**: Has all the hibernate properties for the DB connection

 ### Spring Core